mialkin/docs/csharp/concurrency/synchronization/non-blocking.md

 - The compiler, CLR, or CPU may _reorder_ your program's instructions to improve efficiency.
 - The compiler, CLR, or CPU may introduce caching optimizations such that assignments to variables won't be visible to other threads right away.

-C# and the runtime are very careful to ensure that such optimizations don't break ordinary single-threaded code—or multithreaded code that makes proper use of locks.
+C# and the runtime are very careful to ensure that such optimizations don't break ordinary single-threaded code — or multithreaded code that makes proper use of locks.
 Outside of these scenarios, you must explicitly defeat these optimizations by creating _memory barriers_, also called _memory fences_, to limit the effects of instruction reordering and read/write caching.

 The simplest kind of memory barrier is a _full memory barrier_ (_full fence_) which prevents any kind of instruction reordering or caching around that fence.
 Calling [Thread.MemoryBarrier](#threadmemorybarrier) generates a full fence.